EpicOrange/riichi_advanced/documentation/documentation.md

 Events

 - `after_call`: Triggers at the end of any call.
 Context: `seat` is the caller's seat, `caller` is the caller's seat, `callee` is the seat called from, and `call` contains call information.
+- `after_draw`: Triggers at the end of any draw.
+Context: `seat` is the drawing player's seat.
 - `after_saki_start`: Triggers after all players have drafted their saki cards in the sakicards gamemode.
 This is only here because I hardcoded this interaction and may remove it in the future.
 Context: `seat` is the current seat (so, east).
 - `after_start`: Triggers at the start of each round.
 Context: `seat` is the current seat (so, east).
 - `after_turn_change`: Triggers at the end of each turn change.
 Context: `seat` is the seat whose turn it is after the turn change.